-In order to manage certain exposures to currency fluctuations, we initiated a limited hedging program during the three months ended March 31, 2018 by entering into foreign currency derivative contracts with maturities of 12 months or less to hedge a portion of our net outstanding monetary assets and liabilities.
+In order to manage certain exposures to currency fluctuations, we enter into foreign currency derivative contracts with maturities of 12 months or less to hedge a portion of our net outstanding monetary assets and liabilities.
 These hedging contracts may reduce, but cannot entirely eliminate, the impact of adverse currency exchange rate movements.

-Benefit from Income Taxes
+Provision for (Benefit from) Income Taxes

-Three Months Ended March 31, March 31,
+Three Months Ended September 30,

-2019 2018 2018 % Change
+2019 2018 % Change

-(dollars ir thous: unds)
+(dollars in thousa ands)

-Loss before income taxes \$ (11,456) \$ (7,360) 56%
+Income before income taxes \$ 60,770 \$ 7,230 741%

-Benefit from income taxes (9,911) (17,982) (45%)
+Provision for (benefit from) income taxes 20,172 (1,175) NM

-Effective tax rate 87% 244%
+Effective tax rate 33% (16%)

-Our income tax benefit was \$9.9 million for the three months ended March 31, 2019.
-The income tax benefit was primarily attributable to forecasted foreign cash taxes and mix of earnings and losses in countries with differing statutory tax rates.
+Our income tax provision was \$20.2 million for the three months ended September 30, 2019.
+The income tax provision was attributable to the mix of earnings and losses in countries with differing statutory tax rates and valuation allowances in certain countries.

-Our income tax benefit was \$18.0 million for the three months ended March 31, 2018.
-The income tax benefit was primarily attributable to the indirect effect of Topic 606 on income taxes associated with intercompany adjustments.
+Our income tax benefit was \$1.2 million for the three months ended September 30, 2018.
+The income tax benefit was primarily attributable to excess tax benefits of stock-based compensation and loss from domestic operations.

 We continue to maintain a full valuation allowance on our U.S. federal and state deferred tax assets and certain foreign deferred tax assets, and the significant components of the tax expense recorded are current cash taxes payable in various jurisdictions.
 The cash tax expenses are impacted by each jurisdiction's individual tax rates, laws on timing of recognition of income and deductions, and availability of net operating losses and tax credits.
-Given the full valuation allowance, sensitivity of current cash taxes to local rules and our foreign structuring, we expect that our effective tax rate could fluctuate significantly on a quarterly basis and could be adversely affected to the extent earnings are lower than anticipated in countries that have higher statutory rates.
-Due to our international expansion and improvements in the operating results of our Irish subsidiary over the past three years, we believe a reasonable possibility exists that, within the next 12 months, sufficient positive evidence may become available to reach a conclusion that the valuation allowance against our Irish net deferred tax assets will no longer be needed.
-Assuming a consistent performance over the next few quarters, a release of the Irish valuation allowance would result in the recognition of certain deferred tax assets and may result in an income tax benefit in excess of \$500 million for the period in which such release is recorded.
+Given the full valuation allowance, sensitivity of current cash taxes to local rules and our foreign structuring, we expect that our effective tax rate could fluctuate significantly on a quarterly basis and could be adversely affected to the extent earnings are lower than anticipated in countries that have lower statutory rates and higher than anticipated in countries that have higher statutory rates.
+Due to our international expansion and improvements in the operating results of our Irish subsidiary over the past three years, we believe a reasonable possibility exists that within the next several months, sufficient positive evidence may become available to reach a conclusion that the valuation allowance against the net deferred tax assets of our Irish subsidiary will no longer be needed.
+The deferred tax assets of our Irish subsidiary were created primarily as a result of the difference between the tax basis in our Irish subsidiary and the cost reported in our consolidated financial statements resulting from the transfer of intangible assets to our Irish subsidiary as part of our foreign restructuring in 2018.
+Based on foreign exchange rates as of September 30, 2019, a release of the Irish valuation allowance would result in the recognition of certain deferred tax assets and an income tax benefit of approximately \$550 to \$600 million for the period in which such release is recorded.